 Apart in such circumstances, cross-management responsibilities and crossshareholdings are in contradiction with the principles of transparency and independent decision-making.

-Cross-directors and board members representing cross-shareholdings, if the case arises, should not be members of the compensation committee.
+Cross-directors and board members representing cross-shareholdings should not be members of the compensation committee.

 6. Diversity of board members